 - The Molokai Airport is about a 15-minute drive from Kaunakakai.

-- When it comes to Molokai, air transport options often change so do your research (Island Air did not service the island at the time of writing this guide).
+- When it comes to Molokai, air transport options often change so do your research.

 Getting Around Molokai